Marker Logo

 Topics and series.
 This historical marker is listed in these topic lists: African AmericansCemeteries & Burial Sites.
 In addition, it is included in the Tennessee Historical Commission series list.
 A significant historical year for this entry is 1876.

 Location.
 35° 6.564′ N, 90° 0.878′ W. Marker is in Memphis, Tennessee, in Shelby County.
-Marker is at the intersection of South Parkway East and Pillow Street, on the left when traveling east on South Parkway East.
+It is at the intersection of South Parkway East and Pillow Street, on the left when traveling east on South Parkway East.
 Marker is inside the cemetery fence.
 Touch for map.
 Marker is in this post office area: Memphis TN 38106, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within one mile of this marker, measured as the crow flies.
-Chew C. Sawyer (within shouting distance of this marker); Thomas Moss ~ Calvin McDowell ~ William Henry Stewart
+At least 8 other markers are within one mile of this marker, measured as the crow flies: Chew C. Sawyer (within shouting distance of this marker); Thomas Moss ~ Calvin McDowell ~ William Henry Stewart

 Paid Advertisement